graezykev/ts-eslint-standard-js/steps.md

 # npx eslint --fix .
 ```

-Some problems will be fixed, like, the `"` has been changed to `'`, etc.
+Some problems will be fixed, like, the `"` will be changed to `'`, the `;` in the end of a line will be eliminated, etc.

 ![alt text](images/image-03.png)

-Of course, there are some problems that won't be automatically fixed, such as the used variables, usually ESLint won't fix them for you, you have to modify them yourself.
+Of course, there are some problems that won't be automatically fixed, such as the **used variables**, usually ESLint won't fix them for you, you need to modify them yourself.

 ## 3. Automatic Commands

+This part we're going to add check and format commands to your project's auto scripts, so that you can do some batched jobs, or run them in your CI workflows, etc.

 ### Linting Command

-edit `package.json`
+Edit your `package.json`.

 ```diff
 {